-The processes within Harris Health System Quality Management System are interrelated.
-The Harris Health System Process Interaction Diagram provides a high level illustration of these relationships.
+The processes within Harris Health SystemHarris Health Quality Management System are interrelated.
+The Harris Health SystemHarris Health Process Interaction Diagram provides a high level high-level illustration of these relationships.

-C. Key Processes and Support Processes

-Patient experience as a process approach can be grouped into 4 key processes:

-- 1. Patient identification and assessment includes patient intake, triage, registration, and health assessment leading to admission or discharge. - 2.
+- C. Key Processes and Support Processes Patient experience as a process approach can be grouped into 4 key processes: - 1.
+Patient identification and assessment includes patient intake, triage, registration, and health assessment leading to admission or discharge. - 2.
 Development of treatment plan includes care and treatment planning, provided either for inpatient or outpatient.